Office for Disability and Access

 3. The first time you sign into the portal, you will be asked to complete a Confidentiality Agreement regardless if you signed a paper copy.
 This is a one-time process; you may add or retract permissions.

-4. If you want ODA staff to speak with anyone other than yourself, complete the Information Release Consent/Family Release.
+4. If you want ODA staff to speak with anyone other than yourself, complete the Information Release Consent Form for Family/Provider.

 5. Navigate to 'Home' on the left side of your Overview and select 'Additional Accommodation Request Form.'

 7. If you have documentation to upload with your request, upload it after completing the application.
-If you do not have documentation, no worries!
-You can discuss that with an ODA staff member during your meeting.
+If you do not have or are unsure about documentation, please contact the ODA.
+Documentation is required before a registration appointment can be scheduled.

 • Register with the Office for Disability & Access (ODA) and request accommodations in a timely fashion;

-• Arrange specific details of requested accommodations with faculty and staff members;
+• Arrange and communicate specific details of requested accommodations with faculty and staff members;

 • Maintain the same academic standards required of all Oberlin College students, including timely completion of academic work; and